thesassway/thesassway.com/source/advanced/color-contrast.html.markdown

 So what is color contrast?
 There are [many definitions](https://en.wikipedia.org/wiki/Color_contrast), but the W3C chose one.
-As a first step, it decided that there are so many different color deficiencies that it would not make sense to factor in hue or saturation.
-So the contrast formula is purely based on *luma*.
+As a first step, they decided that contrast should not factor in hue or saturation in order to make it meaningful for people with different kinds of color deficiencies.
+So their contrast formula is purely based on *luma*.

 So what is luma?
-Especially: What is the difference between luma and the related concepts *brightness* and *luminance*?
+More precisely: What is the difference between luma and the related concepts *brightness* and *luminance*?

 Brightness is simply the average of the red, green and blue channels.
 Luma and luminance on the other hand factor in the fact that humans perceive some colors as brighter than others.
 Compare for example yellow and blue.
-This is done by using the [following formula](https://www.w3.org/TR/WCAG20/#relativeluminancedef):
+This can be done by using the [following formula](https://www.w3.org/TR/WCAG20/#relativeluminancedef):

     :::sass
     $l = 0.2126 * $r + 0.7152 * $g + 0.0722 * $b

-This formular, as well as everything that follows, assumes that the RGBA values are in the range from 0 to 1.
+This formula, as well as everything that follows, assumes that the RGBA values are in the range from 0 to 1.

 The difference between luminance and luma is that the former is based on raw